francescomambretti/stat_phys_synthetic_biodiversity/stat_phys_synthetic_biodiversity/genetic_algorithm/README.md

 Each parallel rank executes its own evolution process, and the results are saved in a dedicated folder, called `seedS`, where `S` is a unique index referring to each rank.

 Currently, three selection criteria have been inserted:
-- selection based on the fitness of each predator (defined as the maximum consecutive overlaps between the predator and the resource),
+- selection based on the fitness of each predator (defined as the maximum consecutive overlap between the predator and the resource),
 - selection based on the fitness, with an asymptotic fitness attributed after a threshold,
 - purely random selection, regardless of the fitness of the predator